DORA Implementation and Cyber Resilience

 Building a Cyber-Resilient Future

-DORA marks a significant step forward, but a holistic approach is crucial.
+DORA implementation marks a significant step forward, but a holistic approach is crucial.
 Here are some additional measures financial institutions can take:

 • Security Awareness Training: Empower employees to identify and report suspicious activity.